 Contact Information (The person or company you are writing to)

-City, State, Zip Code
+City, State Zip Code

 Greeting (Salutation Examples)

-Dear Mr./Ms. Last Name: (Use a formal salutation, not a first name, unless you know the person extremely well.
+Use a formal salutation, not a first name, unless you know the person well.
 If you do not know the person's gender, you can write out their full name.
-For instance, you could write "Dear Pat Crody" instead of "Dear Mr. Crody" or "Dear Ms. Crody."
-If you do not know the recipient’s name, it’s still common (and safe) to use the old-fashioned “To Whom It May Concern:”).
+For instance, "Dear Pat Crody" instead of "Dear Mr. Crody" or "Dear Ms. Crody."
+If you do not know the recipient’s name, it’s still common and acceptable to use the old-fashioned “To Whom It May Concern.”

 Body of Letter

+- The last paragraph of your letter should reiterate the reason you are writing and thank the reader for reviewing your request.
 If appropriate, it should also politely ask for a written response or for the opportunity to arrange a meeting to further discuss your request.